♫ Listening to: No Love for the Wild by HAERTS ♫

 Spoon the melted chocolate into the bottoms of your hello kitty silicone mold .
 If you don’t already have a hello kitty silicone mold , you can click on my amazon affiliate link to buy it, and it supports my blogging.
 Otherwise, you can use whatever molds you have handy.

 Place a peanut butter ball into each of the hello kitty silicone mold cubbies, leaving space on top for additional chocolate.

-Leave out overnight for the chocolate to harden, or if it’s hot in your house, or you’re in a hurry, place them in the refrigerator or freezer to solidify more quickly.
+Leave the peanut butter cups out overnight for the chocolate to harden, or if it’s hot in your house, or you’re in a hurry, place them in the refrigerator or freezer to solidify more quickly.

 * I use mostly organic ingredients when I cook, but I realize that not everyone has the disposable income to purchase all organic ingredients.
 Therefore, I only specify organic on the ingredients that really matter - when buying the organic version is the only way to ensure that the item is vegan.